List of Stranger Things characters: Billy Hargrove

-William "Billy" Hargrove is the careless, rash, and overly protective stepbrother of Max.
+William "Billy" Hargrove is the arrogant, abusive, careless and rash step-brother of Max.
+He taunts Steve at school and warns Max away from Lucas, in addition to pursuing an attempted affair with Mrs. Wheeler.
 His own behavior is revealed to be a consequence of the physical abuse he himself is subjected to by his father.

-In season three, he becomes the main host for the Mind Flayer.
+In season three, he becomes the main unwilling host for the Mind Flayer.
+He collects people for it to possess for the biomass body it was building.
 Eleven, having looked into his memories earlier, reminds Billy of his happy memories with his mother, allowing him to break free from the possession and sacrifice himself to save Eleven from the Mind Flayer.
 After the Mind Flayer is defeated, Billy apologizes to Max for all his wrongdoings as he dies in Max's arms.

 In season four, Billy appears as a hallucination when Max is put into a trance by Vecna, where Billy blames her for his death.
-Max reveals that a part of her is happy that he died but that she still cared about him and loved him.
+Max reveals that a part of her is happy and sad that he died but that she still cared about him and loved him.